arief25ramadhan/arief25ramadhan/README.md

 ### Hi there 👋

-I am Arief, an AI Engineer who is passionate about books, movies, research and development.
+My name is Arief, I am an AI engineer who is passionate about books, movies, and R&D.

 To sum up:
 - 🔭 I’m currently working on Artificial Intelligence